Henri Bailly

 Sancerre Blanc

-This classic, aromatic Sancerre comes from the domaines own six hectares of vines scattered around the three types of typical soils in the area.
-This makes for a complex, harmonious blend.
+This classic, aromatic Sancerre comes from the domaine's own six hectares of vines scattered around the three types of typical soils in the area, which makes for a complex, harmonious blend.

 Sancerre Rouge

-Henri Bailly Sancerre Rouge is a beautiful light bodied Loire Valley Pinot Noir.
-Aged in stainless steel tanks (not in barrels), it's not trying to be Burgundy, and is delicious because it stays true to the elegant, refreshing Pinot Noirs that have...
+Henri Bailly's Sancerre Rouge is a beautiful, light-bodied Loire Valley Pinot Noir aged in stainless steel tanks (not in barrels).
+The wine is not trying to be Burgundy, and it is delicious because it stays true to the elegant, refreshing Pinot Noi...